facontidavide/ros2_logging_fmt/README.md

 - Thread safe.
 - It will not allocate any memory (unless for particularly long messages, and only once).

+**NOTE: stil under construction.
+PR and suggestions are welcome. **

 ## Example

 ```c++